June 1, 2020

 - Protect your pets by making an emergency plan and kit for them.

-- Avoid driving on flooded roads and never attempt driving across flooded roadways.
+- Avoid driving on flooded roads and never attempt to drive across flooded roadways.
 Open to edits

 - Heed to weather warnings of federal, state and local officials to ensure utmost safety.